AXDOOMER/x11-keylogger/README.md

 # X11 keylogger

-A pure Bash keylogger that does not require root privileges.
+A pure Bash keylogger that does not require root privileges and can upload its log to a PHP server.

-It is privimive and meant to be a PoC.
+It is primitive and meant to be a PoC.

 ### Requirements